weecology/lab-manual/Forecasting-ideas.md

       forecasting a particular outcome, coordinated via the modern web.
     * Could use or last allow an iterative system of model development like Mathworks uses.
+    * Could expand on work out of UW/NWFSC (see Ward et al. 2014
 * Predicting BBS/CBC using eBird
   * this becomes an election (Nate Silver) style prediction.
 This was originally suggested by Andy Kleinhesselink